foundations-fall-2016/session4/readme.md

 }
 ```

-Allows the beta to situate itself but may effect other elements of the page.
+This allows the beta to situate itself but has unwanted effects on the other elements of the page.

+But given our design if might be better to absolutely position the beta element.

 ```css
 header a.beta {